 Namdapha National Park- Into the wilderness

 Located in the state of Arunachal Pradesh in northern India, it is one of the largest national parks in the region.
-Related to area it is the third largest park in the country.
-The forest is covered with evergreen and temperate vegetation and harbours the lowland of the northern part.
+Related to the area it is the third largest park in the country.
+The forest is covered with evergreen and temperate vegetation and harbors the lowland of the northern part.
 This Namdapha National Park is situated near the border of Myanmar in the district of Changlang.
-Bamboo tress can be spotted in maximum part of the jungle.
+Bamboo trees can be spotted in the maximum part of the jungle.
 Besides a national park it is also a tiger reserve with enchanting wild beauty all around.
-Miao lies nearby to the forest making it a suitable existing place for the wild life due to river Nao- Dihing along the forest.
+Miao lies nearby to the forest making it a suitable existing place for wildlife due to river Nao- Dihing along the forest.

-The forest possesses large number of various wildlife species including flora and fauna.
-The area being huge has not been inspected properly and there is no such record of how many such species are there.
+The forest possesses a large number of various wildlife species including flora and fauna.
+The area is huge and has not been inspected properly and there is no record of how many such species are there.
 As far it is known the forest houses nearly 150 species of timber.
-The Blue Vanda, an endangered orchid which is hardly found anywhere else can be spotted in this forest.
+The Blue Vanda, an endangered orchid that is hardly found anywhere else can be spotted in this forest.
 Many medicinal plants which are used by the tribal people are found here.
-This place is the home to the rarest and the uncommon species of the cat family.
-Primates are also there such as Assamese macaque, stump tailed macaque and hillock gibbons.
-Common animals such as elephants, Indian bison, black bear, birds and reptiles live here.
+This place is the home to the rarest and uncommon species of the cat family.
+Primates are also there such as Assamese macaque, stump-tailed macaque, and hillock gibbons.
+Common animals such as elephants, Indian bison, black bear, birds, and reptiles live here.

 How to reach Namdapha National Park

-Airway: the nearest airport is the Mohanbari airport in dibrugarh which is at a distance of 182 km from the spot.
-If you want better connectivity then if you want better connectivity then Guwahati airport is located 600 km away.
+Airway: The nearest airport is the Mohanbari airport in Dibrugarh which is at a distance of 182 km from the spot.
+If you want better connectivity then Guwahati airport is located 600 km away.

 Roadway: Miao is the entry way of Namdapha and it is well connected with other cities.
 Deban is a forest hub and can be accessed from Dibrugarh, Tinsukia, and Margherita.

-Camera point– it is the best location in the forest region from where you can get view of lush greeneries of the enchanting jungle and take photographs of the natural beauty.
+Camera point– it is the best location in the forest region from where you can get a view of the lush greeneries of the enchanting jungle and take photographs of the natural beauty.